jinscodes/Blog_nextJS/data/posts/err-flutter-cocoapod.md

 But, `brew install` didn't work properly because of the authority.
 So, I used `sudo gen install`

+Error message: "You don't have write permissions for the /Library/Ruby/Gems/2.6.0 directory"

 ```bash
 $ sudo gem install cocoapods
 ```